XTC (album)

-XTC (translated phonetically to Ecstasy) is the unreleased studio album by American R&B and soul singer-songwriter Anthony Hamilton.
-Scheduled to be released in late 1996 on MCA Records, the album’s release was delayed further after the release of the single, "Nobody Else", which charted at number sixty-three on the Hot R&B/Hip-Hop Songs chart.
+XTC (translated phonetically to Ecstasy) is the unreleased debut studio album by American R&B and soul singer-songwriter Anthony Hamilton.
+Scheduled to be released in late 1996 on MCA Records, the album's release was delayed further after the release of the single, "Nobody Else", which charted at number sixty-three on the Hot R&B/Hip-Hop Songs chart.
 After the promotional release of "I Wanna Be with You" b/w "Total XTC" in 1997, the album was eventually shelved.